Venice via the Glacier Express

 TMR RECOMMENDS: Stay for an extra night in Venice and give yourself more time to explore the sights, including the Peggy Guggenheim Museum, the islands or Murano and Burano, or the beaches of Venice Lido.
 Please ask us for more details.

-Take a high speed Frecciarossa (red arrow) train to Turin, either direct or via Milan depending on the time you want to travel.
-On arrival in Turin, make your way to the Starhotels Majestic (or similar) where you have an overnight stay.
+Take a high speed Frecciarossa (red arrow) train to Milan.
+Here, transfer onto a Thello service along the Italian Riviera and across the border into France.
+On arrival in Nice, make your way to the Hotel Excelsior (or similar) where you have an overnight stay.

 Typical hotels on this itinerary